Jammy2211/PyAutoLens/docs/overview/overview_6_interferometry.rst

 to perform a single transform.
 This approach is therefore unfeasible for high quality ALMA and radio datasets.

-For this reason, **PyAutoLens** supports the non-uniform fast fourier transform algorithm **PyNUFFT** (https://github.com/jyhmiinlin/pynufft), which is significantly faster, being able too perform a Fourier transform of ~10 million in less than a second!
+For this reason, **PyAutoLens** supports the non-uniform fast fourier transform algorithm **PyNUFFT** (https://github.com/jyhmiinlin/pynufft), which is significantly faster, being able to perform a Fourier transform of ~10 million in less than a second!

 .. code-block:: python

     transformer_class = al.TransformerNUFFT

-To perform a fit, we follow the same process we did for imaging.
-We do not need to mask an interferometer dataset, but we will apply the settings above:
+To use this transformer in a fit, we use the ``apply_settings`` method.

 .. code-block:: python